GRBaset/php-class-helper/README.md

 ## Settings

-You can tweak the visibility of a property:
+You can tweak the visibility of a property, the default value is `private`:

 `php-class-helper.visibility: "private"`